Mazatech/amanithvg-website/index.md

 	<div id="middlesection">
 		<span class="titlesection">Fast and Accurate</span>
-		<p>AmanithVG comes with two different backends in order to deliver fast and accurate rendering.
-GLE, the OpenGL(ES) aided engine, grants better performance than software rasterizers in terms of high resolution animations and complex special effects; SRE, the pure software engine, delivers superior rendering quality at an unbeatable speed.</p>
+		<p>AmanithVG comes with two different backends in order to deliver fast and accurate OpenVG rendering: GLE, the OpenGL|ES aided engine, grants better performance than software rasterizers in terms of high resolution animations and complex special effects.
+SRE, the pure software engine, delivers superior rendering quality at an unbeatable speed.</p>
 	</div>

 	<div id="rightsection">
 		<span class="titlesection">Source Code</span>
-		<p>In order to satisfy all the needs to have total control over the software, the complete AmanithVG SRE (software rendering) and GLE (OpenGL|ES aided rendering) engines source code is always available as a licensing option.</p>
+		<p>In order to satisfy all the needs to have total control over the software, the complete AmanithVG SRE, software rendering, and GLE, OpenGL|ES aided rendering, engines source code is always available as a licensing option.</p>
 	</div>
 </div>